 Career Highlights.
 Mr. Matthews currently serves as our Chairman of the Board and as a member of our Human Capital & Compensation Committee and Corporate Responsibility, Sustainability & Governance Committee.
+In his time as Chairman, he oversaw our successful strategic reset into a digital first operating model.
 Mr. Matthews served as President of Federated Department Stores until his retirement in 1988.
 He joined Federated Department Stores in 1978 as Chairman-Gold Circle Stores Division.
 He was promoted to Executive Vice President of Federated Department Stores in 1982, to Vice Chairman in 1984 and to President in 1987.
 Prior to joining Federated Department Stores, Mr. Matthews served as Senior Vice President, General Merchandise Manager for E.J.
 Korvette, and as Senior Vice President, Marketing and Corporate Development for Broyhill Furniture Industries.
 In 2005, Mr. Matthews was named as one of eight outstanding directors by the Outstanding Directors Exchange.
 Mr. Matthews received an MBA from the Harvard University Graduate Business School.

 Experience and Skills.
 Mr. Matthews possesses an extensive knowledge of the apparel and retail industries and corporate governance practices from his years as a senior executive and a member of the boards of directors of several public companies.
-Mr. Matthews' experience provides him with a deep understanding of corporate governance processes and trends, and the complex strategic, risk and other oversight responsibilities associated with the role of the chairman of a public company.
+Mr. Matthews' experience provides him with a deep understanding of the apparel market, as well as corporate governance processes and trends and the complex strategic, risk and other oversight responsibilities associated with the role of the chairman of a public company.

-Other Public Company Directorships: Party City, Inc. (since 2014); Grocery Outlet Holding Corp. (since 2019); and ThredUp Inc. (since 2021).
+Other Public Company Directorships: Party City Holdco Inc. (since 2014), where he is non-executive Chair of the Board and a member of the Compensation and Nominating and ESG Committees; and Grocery Outlet Holding Corp. (since 2019), where he is a member of the Compensation and Nominating and Corporate Governance Committees.